Coderx7/SimpleNet/SimpNet_V1/Benchmarks Results with Models/IMAGENET/readme.md

+### Where are the pretrained weights?
+All pretrained weights are now accessible from [Release section](https://github.com/Coderx7/SimpleNet/releases) of the reposityory.

+### Note
 Please note that models are converted from onnx to caffe.
 The mean, std and crop ratio used are as follows:
 ```python